Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 You can also generate random teams by specifying the number of teams or individuals per team.
 It allows you to export these randomized groups to Excel or copy and print them for future use.

-11. EDIT.org
+EDIT.org

 After you’ve chosen your bracket template, you can add text, photos, color, and graphics.

 You can print or share the tournament charts online on your website or social networks.
-Also, you can adjust the layout format with the “Resize” button, and the design will automatically adapt to the new dimensions.
+Also, you can adjust the layout format with the “size” button, and the design will automatically adapt to the new dimensions.

 Frequently Asked Questions